A Complete Guide to O Level Chinese in Singapore by Our Top O Level Chinese Tutors

 Once students have read extensively and practiced conversing and writing in Chinese, it is important for students to also apply what they have picked up by placing themselves in a series of mock O Level Chinese Examinations.
 That way, students will know where they stand in terms of their academic abilities to answer questions and complete the paper in time.
 Being exposed to the possible questions that may appear in the examination has proven to be beneficial for O Level Chinese students in ensuring that they are more equipped with skills to tackle all types of questions with increased confidence during the O Level Chinese examination.
 Therefore, students can download the free O Level Chinese Examination Papers here at MindFlex!

 MindFlex also recommends that these exam practices should be taken under real-like examination settings to allow students to simulate the time pressure, allowing them to be familiarised with the speed and accuracy required to ace in O Level Chinese Examinations.
 However, we know how it is tough to set up one’s own stimulated examination setting without any invigilation during the examination or any feedback after the examination has ended.
-As such, students can seek supervision from the aid of their O Level Chinese Tutor engaged by MindFlex when they request for Secondary School Tuition with us!
+As such, students can seek supervision from the aid of their O Level Chinese Tutor engaged by MindFlex when they request for O Level Chinese Tuition with us!

 4.1.3.
 Pick Up Highly Effective Examination Techniques and Tips